 Step 2: Plea Bargain Options

 If there isn’t a viable way to get your charges dismissed, we’ll go over the state’s plea bargain options with you.
-The State isn’t obligated to offer you a plea bargain, but very few cases go to trial.
-Trials are time-consuming and expensive — for the State and for you — and most people prefer to try to resolve things without a trial.
+The State isn’t obligated to offer you a plea bargain, but they usually will.
+Very few cases go to trial.
+Trials are time-consuming and expensive — for the State and for you — and many people prefer to try to resolve things without the stress of a trial.

 If you’re eligible for a deferred judgment, this might be an option for your marijuana possession charge.